inspec/kitchen-inspec/README.md

           compliance: base/ssh
 ```

-### Use inputs with your inspec profiles
+### Use inputs with your InSpec profiles

-Note: InSpec Inputs were formerly known as InSpec Attributes.
-As they are not related to Chef Attributes, they have been renamed to reduce confusion.

-To run a profile with inputs defined inline, you can adapt your `.kitchen.yml`:
+To run a profile with inputs defined inline, you can adapt your `kitchen.yml`:

 ```yaml
     verifier: